hinadawood/react-onlinestore/README.md

 ## Unit testing
 Run `npm test` for unit testing the code.
+- cd client
+- npm test
+#### Have written variety of testcases to test rendering of component, simulation of events, mocking API call, snapshot testing, redux action creators and reducer testing.
+The tests have been written in file Login.test.js, Cart.test.js, loginReducer.test.js, catalogActions.test.js

 ## Functionality